ethyca/fides/CONTRIBUTING.md

 Tests are run using `pytest`.
 Some commands you may need are listed below.
 The full documentation can be found at: https://docs.pytest.org/en/6.2.x/.
 There is some additional Pytest config in the `pyproject.toml` file at the root of the repo.
 Running `make pytest` will automatically migrate the database for you to the latest version by running `alembic upgrade head` before the `pytest` command itself.

 - Run all tests: `make pytest`
-- Run all tests in a directory: `make path=path/to/dir/ pytest`
+- Run all tests in a directory: `make pytestpath=path/to/dir/ pytest`
-- Run all tests in a file: `make path=path/to/file.py pytest`
+- Run all tests in a file: `make pytestpath=path/to/file.py pytest`
-- Run all tests within a class within a file: `make path=path/to/file.py::ClassName pytest`
+- Run all tests within a class within a file: `make pytestpath=path/to/file.py::ClassName pytest`
-- Run a specific test within a class within a file: `make path=path/to/file.py::ClassName::method_name pytest`
+- Run a specific test within a class within a file: `make pytestpath=path/to/file.py::ClassName::method_name pytest`
-- Run a specific test within a file: `make path=path/to/file.py::method_name pytest`
+- Run a specific test within a file: `make pytestpath=path/to/file.py::method_name pytest`
+- Run integration tests (access): `make pytest-integration-access`
+- Run integration tests (erasure): `make pytest-integration-erasure`

 ### How to write tests